BLAIZING A TRAIL: Western Wyoming alum Jalen Blaize takes talents to Central Missouri

 ROCK SPRINGS – Former Western Wyoming Community College guard Jalen Blaize is heading to Warrensburg, Missouri.

-The National Junior College Athletic Association Region IX champion recently announced his commitment to join the University of Central Missouri Mules after spending two years as a Western Wyoming Mustang.
+The National Junior College Athletic Association Region IX champion recently announced his commitment to join the University of Central Missouri Mules after spending two years as a Western Wyoming Community College Mustang.

 Blaize said finding the right situation for himself and his family to continue his education was the biggest factor in his decision process.